 As for insurance companies, the aggregated data would allow for more personalized insurance policies that lead to reduced (or increased) premiums depending on the person and their overall health and wellbeing.
 In an effort to reduce premiums, insurance companies are constantly on the lookout for alternative data in the health sector to better serve their clients.

 The many obstacles blocking the path to life-saving and life-enhancing data sharing can be solved in two ways: by securely anonymizing this data or by creating a secure digital identity system where each citizen owns their own data.
 Sweden, Norway, Finland and Denmark are countries that successfully implemented the latter.

-As for anonymizing data; there are a range of tech companies already tackling this problem.
+As for anonymizing data; there are a range of already tackling this problem.
 Companies such as doc.ai that empower patients by allowing them access to their own data, and the ability to share it with whom they see fit.
 Other companies such as Lynx.MD enable the sharing and analysis of safe-guarded unstructured data which retain a patient’s privacy at scale.

 As the myriad effects of the COVID-19 pandemic become more apparent through the acceleration of the adoption of digital health, we will be seeing a greater push towards data-health sharing, unique innovations that will enable it, and ultimately, a healthier world.